 - Describe key aspects of urban planning problems and solutions in Brazil.

 - Compare urban planning approaches in Brazil to those used in the United States.

 - Compare aspects of Brazilian culture and communication styles to those used in the United States

-- Synthesize findings from independent research and readings, in-country experiences, and lecture topics into a journal, formal written report, and final presentation that encapsulates the student's reflections on urbanism in Brazil.
+- Synthesize findings from independent research and readings, in-country experiences, and lecture topics into a journal, a written report, and a final presentation that encapsulates the student's reflections on urbanism in Brazil.

 Program Leader: Richard Kos

 Rick Kos has been teaching at San Jose State University since 2008 and is a faculty member in the Masters of Urban & Regional Planning program.
 His undergraduate education is in environmental planning and design (Rutgers) and his graduate studies focused on alternatives to low-density suburban sprawl (Univ. of North Carolina at Chapel Hill).
 At SJSU Rick teaches a number of service-learning courses in Geographic Information Systems, community engagement, and neighborhood assets assessment.